Suryachandrarao229/ocp-devspaces-gamification-ds-challenge-01/README.md

 * Say "y" to the question (if required) : Do you agree to contribute anonymous build time data to the Quarkus community?
 * On the prompt press [r] to resume testing.
 This will result in an error
 * Open the "src/main/java/org/acme/DateResource.java".
 You will observe the method "getCurrentDate" needs to be fixed.
-* When you select all the code, right click and chose format, the code does not format
+* When you select all the code, right click and choose format, the code does not format

 ### Success Criteria
 * Required extensions are installed for formatting and java intellisense